earthchem/ec-doc/release_notes/website_release_notes.md

 * Source cod package release notes on GitHub are here: https://github.com/iedadata/EarthChemLibrary/releases

 Public facing website release notes are here: [TBD]

+#### January 2018

+* Version ECL v3.5.0 release notes.
+Release date: Jan.
+29, 2018

+Improvements:

+    Upgraded ECL DOI XML records to DataCite schema V4.0.
+        Added new fields to DOI XML records.
+Such as IGSN, GeoBoundingBox, GeoPoint, CreatedDate, etc. See details here .
+        Changed DOI number generation method.
+    Automated DOI XML record generation and registration process.
+See detail here .
+    Added UI to generate email notification for quarterly data usage report.
+    Automated download statistics plot.

+New Feature:

+    Implemented DOI XML record web service.

+Database changes:

+    Added new column 'dataset_doi_created' in submissions table.
+    Added new ECL and IEDA related keyword tables and mapping table.
+    Added new person external identifier table for ORCID etc.
+    Added new cruise mapping table.
+    Added new submission relationship table.
+    Added XML feature for database.

+#### Novemember 2015

+* Version 3.3 release notes (Nov.
+6, 2015)

+GRL-181, GRL-228 and GRL-232, GRL-222

+1. Database schema enhancement: Add new table to keep geometry information.
+Modified an existing table schema to link IGSN with geometry information.

+2. Several scripts are written to backfill all geometry and IGSNs information into database.

+3. The script to automate uploading IGSNs and geometry information is implemented.

+4. Map Search is implemented.

+5. Bug fixes in search by IGSN.

+#### July 2015

+* Version 3.2 release notes (July 24, 2015)

+Bug Fixes:

+    GRL-219, Align display of file names on admin view GRL-224, Add Published Lead Authors to drop down list for this quarter GRL-207, Fix error for file download in Admin that happens in the Chrome browser

+Enhancements:

+    GRL-206, Submission table clean up and new table status is created. lead_author, co_author, deleted, removed and approval columns are removed status_id column is added.
+    GRL-214, Consolidate search.php and submission_search.php views.
+        Aligned what the Admin search sees to be included in the public view search.
+    GRL-223, Inform user and ECL admin if file upload is not successful.
+        Added a Approval Status section in the usual email admin gets when a new submission is in ECL.
+        A secondary email has been created to alert the admin.
+This is when there is a bigger issue usually on the connectivity of the user side.
+        A tertiary email has been created to alert the admin.
+This is when there is issues with the external submission.
+    GRL-218, Improvement to Author/Person search (James Gill example) GRL-209, Convert to Dynamic checkboxes
+        Checkbox choices  pull from database
+        Add new Data type SocialScience to the list GRL-238, Add version number to ecl pages browse, search, submit, user home and admin home.
+    GRL-237, various DB changes for consolidation and cleanup.

+New Functionality:

+     GRL-212, Add capability for users to save a session if they cannot complete a submission.
+        Make a new status for the submission.
+0 Incomplete , 1 Submitted, 2 Published , 3 Rejected , 4 Archived, 5 ExternalResource name the column as submissions.status_id.
+        Enhance View My EarthChem Library Records page to include displaying all status 5 submissions which belongs to the person who is logging into geopass.
+Link will read "Continue Submission".
+        Enhance the myECL home page to notify users to continue with their save and incomplete submission.
+        Strip out queries in various views and construct classes for them.
+This will reduce duplicates for query calls.
+        Prefill all form values from the saved session.
+Even for dynamic sections such as co authors and lead author from drop down or new lead author.
+        Place checks for access to users on their own form.
+Trying to access other saved forms should be forbidden.
+        Let users edit files before final submission. (reupdate) Admins do not need to be notified by email of a saved submission Cosmetic changes to the page "View MY ECL records" and main myECL Page GRL-228 Implement search by IGSN
+        Add new table public.dataset_file_external_identifier.
+        search includes new field for igsn number
+            The igsn field is not required and no entry is made the search will continue without user prompts.
+            Take in igsn number min range 9 to max range 10 If a user enters a igsn less than 9 alphanumeric digits a error message prompts the user to fix the entry before search submission.
+            If a user enters a igsn more than 10 alphanumeric digits a error message prompts the user to fix the entry before search submission.

 #### January 2015

 * Version 3.1 (expected deploy to dev on Jan 5, 2015)